 The word mindfulness seems to have bridged a gap.
 Where people saw meditation practices as something that breached religion or was difficult to master, mindfulness has made it sound simple.
 Because it is.
 Mindfulness is all about focusing inward, being in the present moment and allowing yourself to relax.

 Any new patterns of relaxation will be of benefit in every area of life, whether health, wealth or relationships, so persist, breathe and keep moving forward.
 You’ll enjoy the clarity you receive and the relaxed way your mind processes what were once complex problems.

 Golden Light Meditation

-To kickstart your meditation, add the Golden Light meditation into your life.
-It’s easy and very effective.
+To kickstart your meditation, add the Golden Light meditation to your daily routine.
+It’s easy and very effective at dissolving resistance.

 Click here to get your FREE DIGITAL Copy of 6 Dimensions of Healing when you purchase your paper copy.
 It will guide you in becoming empowered so that you are never a victim to the outside world, no matter what’s happening.

 I’m Gayle Maree, creator of 6 Dimensions of Healing, author, mother, Past Life Therapist and Spiritual Counselor for over 23 years.

 Someone once told me (a well-respected mentor) that people need “experts” to live a life they value… and I didn’t believe them.

 I thought everybody could do it on their own because I did.
 I figured out what didn’t work in my life and then I changed it.
 Actually, I changed me.
 And it was a LOT of work!